Extrapleural fat sign

 Fracture of right ribs 1, 2, 4, 5, and 8; left ribs 5-7.

-Haematoma in intrinsic muscles of back, extending between T2-T4, with contrast material extravasation not seen on arterial phase: venous haemorrhage most probably.
+Hematoma in intrinsic muscles of back, extending between T2-T4, with contrast material extravasation not seen on arterial phase: venous hemorrhage most probably.

 Small amount of free intraeritoneal fluid, likely from diagnostic peritoneal lavage (DPL) done immediately prior to scan.